ssvlabs/ssv/docs/designs/EXPORTER_NODE.md

 #### IBFT Data

-Interaction with SSV nodes can be done using the existing sync end-point (`libp2p` stream)
+Interaction with SSV nodes can be done using the existing history sync end-point.

 ### Persistency